ashdza/blog/README.md

 Using Hexo for my blog.
-Supports markdown and embedded LaTex (see small LaTex example https://github.com/thcd/hexo-katex)
+Supports markdown and embedded LaTex (small LaTex embedding e.g. https://github.com/thcd/hexo-katex, nice editable cheat-sheet https://math-on-quora.surge.sh/)

 Use all CLI commands in the blog-site folder.
 The source for posts themselves are stored in `source/_posts`.